 Sarah Gentry Tischler

-Sarah currently serves on the Board of Trustees of Champlain College and on the Board of Directors of Age Well.
-Active with Lyric Theater, she has served on its Capital Campaign Committee and has volunteered both on and off the stage in a number of its musical productions.
-Prior non-profit work includes board memberships with the Vermont Youth Orchestra, Visiting Nurse Association of Grand Isle & Chittenden Counties, Essex Children’s Choir and the Vermont Children’s Trust Foundation, as well as hands-on service with a number of planned giving, endowment, and capital campaign committees.
+Sarah is also an active volunteer in the broader community.
+She currently serves as a member of the Selectboard for her hometown of St. George, Vermont, and previously served on the town’s School Board and as Town Meeting Moderator.
+She is currently on the Board of Directors of Age Well and Wake Robin.
+For Lyric Theater, she has volunteered both on and off stage for numerous Lyric productions and served on its Capital Campaign Committee.
+Prior non-profit board service includes Champlain College, the Vermont Youth Orchestra, Visiting Nurse Association of Grand Isle & Chittenden Counties, Essex Children’s Choir and the Vermont Children’s Trust Foundation.
+She has also offered hands-on service to planned giving, endowment, and capital campaign committees of numerous local charitable organization.

 Sarah is a dedicated “reduce, reuse, and recycle” advocate and holds a passion for the natural world.
-She and her husband enjoy the outdoors, their pets and livestock, and the fascinating endeavors of their two children.
+She and her husband enjoy the outdoors, their pets and livestock, and the ongoing adventures of their adult children, extended family, and friends.

 Admitted to state and federal courts in Vermont and Massachusetts